 Australia’s roads in the 19th century were shared by a wide variety of horses and horsedrawn vehicles.
-Harness horses, such as Cleveland Bays and Yorkshire Coachers, were used in coaching, to pull private vehicles and to haul small two- and four-wheeled carts.
+Harness horses, such as Cleveland Bays and Yorkshire Coachers, were used in coaching, to pull private vehicles and to haul small 2- and 4-wheeled carts.

 Draught horses, such as Clydesdales, Percherons and Suffolk Punches, were bred for power rather than speed, and were used to pull farm vehicles and the tabletop wagons that carried huge loads.